 To achieve a balanced community and maintain a choice of dwellings in the Parish, new housing development should favour smaller dwellings to help address the current imbalance of stock that has a very high proportion of larger dwellings.
 All housing proposals will be expected to provide a mix of size of units: 50% 2-bedroom and 50% 3-bedroom dwellings.
-If viable, 1-bedroom dwellings will be encouraged on the Garages Site off Hill View.
+If viable, 1-bedroom dwellings will be encouraged on site A3.